-Tray Mountain: Hiking the Appalachian Trail at Indian Grave Gap
+Tray Mountain: hiking the Appalachian Trail from Indian Grave Gap

-Hike to Tray Mountain on this classic Georgia stretch of the Appalachian Trail, trailing 5 miles roundtrip from Indian Grave Gap to the soaring Tray Mountain summit.
+Hike to stunning views from Tray Mountain on this classic Georgia stretch of the Appalachian Trail,hiking from Indian Grave Gap through a lush, mossy forest filled with rhododendron.

-The Tray Mountain hike is one of the most popular on the Appalachian Trail in Georgia, and for good reason: the views from the Tray Mountain summit are stunning.
-This 5 mile out-and-back hike treks through beautiful valley terrain at Indian Grave Gap before climbing a scenic ridgeline to approach the mountain.
+The Tray Mountain hike is one of the most popular on the Appalachian Trail in Georgia, and for a good reason: the views from the Tray Mountain summit are stunning.
+This 5-mile out-and-back hike treks through beautiful valley terrain at Indian Grave Gap before climbing a scenic ridgeline to approach the mountain.

-It’s a hike filled with North Georgia mountain beauty.
+It’s an adventure chock-full of classic North Georgia mountain beauty.
 The hike tunnels through dense, gnarly-branched canopies of mountain laurel and rhododendron, offering copious blooms in late spring and early summer.
 Moss and fern blanket the forest floor in this shady, sun-dappled wilderness.
 On the Tray Mountain summit, abundant views spread to the north and south, including Lake Hiawassee, the nearby Anna Ruby Falls waterfall valley, and the iconic Yonah Mountain.
 All-around, it’s a great, classic hike on a beautiful stretch of the Appalachian Trail in Georgia.

 Appalachian Trail to Tray Mountain from Indian Grave Gap: the hike

-The Appalachian Trail ascends a ridge, steadily gaining elevation as it approaches Tray Mountain and trailing through a shady forest filled with wildflowers in warm-weather months.
-The trail meets a campsite and overlook at 1.5 miles; a steep ledge provides an excellent view of Tray Mountain’s peak to the left, and offers a preview of the climb left on the trek to the summit.
+The Appalachian Trail ascends a ridge, steadily gaining elevation as it approaches Tray Mountain and trailing through a sun-dappled grove of hardwoods filled with wildflowers in warm-weather months.
+The trail meets a campsite and an overlook at 1.5 miles; a steep ledge provides an excellent view of Tray Mountain’s peak to the left and offers a preview of the climb left on the trek to the summit.